react-cosmos/react-cosmos/docs/dev/esModules.md

 ### Other mentions

+- The Playground CANNOT be served unbundled ESM straight from node_modules because it has a lot of dependencies that 1) are a lot of modules to serve invidiually and 2) aren't guaranteed to all be ESM.
+So at least the Playground's dependencies need to be bundled.
+- Could Cosmos plugins be pure ESM?
+How would UI plugins make React/ReactDOM/ReactPlugin imports external and reuse them from the global scope?
+UI plugins probably require pre-publish bundling for the foreseeable future.
 - The transition might potentially introduce issues with Jest mocking (**REQUIRES TESTING**).
 - This probably doesn't affect how Cosmos integrates with package managers like Berry or PnP.